opendatacube/datacube-core/docs/ops/dataset_documents.rst

 info <image-file>``. ``shape`` is basically ``height, width`` tuple and ``transform`` captures a linear mapping from pixel space to projected space encoded in a row-major order:

+A command-line tool to validate eo3 documents called ``eo3-validate`` is available in the `eodatasets3 library <https://github.com/GeoscienceAustralia/eo-datasets>`_, as well as optional tools to write these files more easily.

 .. code-block::